-- 1. Histology, Cytophysiology and Embryology course is taught during lectures, seminars and practical classes. - 2.
-Attendance at lectures, seminars and practical classes is obligatory.
+- 1. Histology, Cytophysiology and Embryology are taught during lectures, seminars and practical classes. - 2.
+The presence in lectures, seminars and practical classes is obligatory.
 Coming late to class by more than 15 minutes will be treated as an absence. - 3.
 Classes begin with the seminar followed by a practical part. - 4.
-Students must be prepared for the class.
-The teacher will verify the student's preparation for classes.
+Students have to be prepared for the class.
+The Tutor will verify the student's preparation for the class.
 Subject of seminars and classes are specified in the Topics of classes and lectures. - 5.
 Proper preparation for the seminar and class is evaluated by the introductory knowledge test (weekly quiz). - 6.
 During the class, students discuss with their professor topics of the class and inspect microscopic slides, schemes and electronograms.
 Images of tissues and organs inspected under the microscope should be drawn with color crayons in the notebook.
-All drawings must be properly described (legend to the drawing). - 7.
+All drawings have to be properly described (legend to the drawing). - 7.
 Microscopes are provided for every student in the class.
-At the end of the class, the student should switch off the microscope and cover it.
+At the end of the class the student should switch off the microscope and cover it.
 Microscopic slides, electronograms, microscopes or their parts must not be removed from the class. - 8.
-During the period preceding intermediate or final examinations, every student group can borrow a set of demonstration slides for at home training.
+During the period preceding intermediate or final examinations, every student group can borrow a set of demonstration slides for home training.
 Sets can be exchanged any number of times.
-Before exchanging or returning the set, students must put slides in order, according to the attached list.
+Before exchanging or returning the set, students have to put slides in order, according to the attached list.
 Students are financially liable for lost or damaged slides.